Cumdach: Surviving examples

 Several of the earliest documented examples are now lost.
 The Book of Durrow had a metal casing dated to c.
 1002–1015 and the Book of Kells lost its cumdach when it was stolen in 1006.
 The Book of Armagh was given a cover in 937, which was perhaps lost when it was captured in battle and ransomed by the Norman John de Courcy in 1177.
-The earliest documented example was made to house and protect the Book of Durrow at the behest of the High King of Ireland Flann Sinna (877–916), by which point it was at Durrow, and believed to be a relic of Columba (Colum Cille).
-The shrine was lost in the 17th century, but its appearance, including an inscription recording the king's patronage, is recorded in a note from 1677, now bound into the book as folio IIv, although other inscriptions are not transcribed.
-Once in their shrines, such manuscripts were rarely if ever removed for use as a book.
+The earliest documented example was made to house and protect the Book of Durrow at the behest of the High King of Ireland Flann Sinna (877–916).
+By that point, it was at Durrow, and believed to be a relic of Columba (Colum Cille).
+The shrine was lost in the 17th century.
+Still, its appearance, including an inscription recording the king's patronage, is recorded in a note from 1677, now bound into the book as folio IIv, although other inscriptions are not transcribed.
+Once in their shrines, such manuscripts were rarely, if ever, removed for use as a book.

 Lough Kinale Book Shrine

 The earliest-known cumdach is also the largest surviving example.
 Dated to the late 8th or early 9th century, it was not rediscovered until 1986 when found by divers at a depth of 2 m of water in the County Longford side of Lough Kinale.
 Moss speculates that it was thrown in the water to evade being taken during a local chieftain feud or before a Viking raid.
 The inner structure is of oak, lined with tin and bronze plates attached by nails.
-Its front-side contains a large central cross, five bosses in bronze, and four rounded openwork medallions containing spiral and lentoid patterns.
+Its front cover contains a large central cross, five bosses in bronze, and four rounded openwork medallions containing spiral and lentoid patterns.
 The figures on the sides include beast heads.
 A 2016 valuation by the NMI priced the object at £2 million (€2.54 million).